-These solutions are all distinguishable from the original 3D Secure solution, but they’re all derived from the same technology.
+These solutions are all distinguishable from the original 3DS solution, but they’re all derived from the same technology.

-As we mentioned, 3D Secure is also known as 3-domain structure.
-This name refers to the three-domain model that the technology uses to provide additional security during the online checkout process.
+As we mentioned, 3DS is also known as 3-domain structure.
+This name refers to the three-domain model the technology uses to provide additional security during the online checkout process.
 These three domains are:

 - Acquirer Domain: The merchant’s bank acquiring the transaction